aws/aws-toolkit-azure-devops/README.md

     }
     ```

-    You'll also have to setup the OIDC Provider, you can use the documentation of [Creating and managing an OIDC provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html#manage-oidc-provider-console)
+    - A sample CloudFormation template [example_cfn.yml](./example_cfn.yaml) is available to assist with the setup and configuration.

 -   Variables defined on the task or build.
     -   If tasks are not configured with the name of a service endpoint they will attempt to obtain credentials, and optionally region, from variables defined in the build environment.
 The